-In January of each year the Festival stages a full-length professional production of one of Shakespeare’s frequently studied plays, performed on Tulane’s campus as a field trip opportunity for middle and high school students.
+In early January of each year the Festival stages a full-length professional production of one of Shakespeare’s plays, performed on Tulane’s campus as a field trip opportunity for middle and high school students.
 These performances are often the only opportunity students have to see live professional theatre and, more often, their first live Shakespearean performance.

 The Festival’s production is part of Shakespeare in American Communities, a program of the National Endowment for the Arts in partnership with Arts Midwest.